 values on 0).

-After pressing OK, Tiled should look as follows:
+After saving the tileset, Tiled should look as follows: